 Other packaging validation requirements for medical devices

-All medical device materials and products have a finite life span due to the materials degradation that occur over time.
+All medical device materials and products have a finite life span due to the degradation of the material that occurs over time.
 That’s why packaging systems require validation programs to test the degradation.
-This procedure, is generally called accelerated aging.
+This procedure is generally called accelerated aging.

-In addition to the processes describe on ISO 11607-1, transportation and warehouse storage affect medical device packaging state.
+In addition to the processes described on ISO 11607-1, transportation and warehouse storage affect medical device packaging state.

 Packaging testing guidelines are listed in ISO 11607.
 This guide brings together many key aspects of packaging validation like the material qualification, validation of seal process, whole package seal integrity.
 Also include physical tests to be performed such as burst, creep, creep to fail, peel, and leak tests.